LucasJezap/GameOfLife/README.md

 - Frequency of the game is 30Hz
 - There are three different initial patterns that are used as a first generation of cells, which are listed below

+Developers may change this settings to their preferences as well as many other settings avalaible in the implementation.
 ### Initial patterns:

 #### 1. Random Pattern